DhwaniSondhi/EmployeeAPI/README.md

 - Postman

 ## How to run?
-- Download the project from git.
+- Download/Clone the project from git.
 - Open terminal inside the project location.
 - Use <code>mvn package cargo:run</code> to run the project.
 - Open Postman and use following commands to get, post, put and delete an information:<br/>